 Here’s the golden rule: don’t turn it on!
 And, definitely, don’t plug it in to charge, yet.

 Most people want to see if their phone still works, so they immediately hit that power button.
 Even if your phone is rated as water-resistant, it’s not meant for prolonged swimming.
-So make sure it’s completely dried out before trying to check your texts.
+So make sure your smartphone is completely dried out before trying to check your texts.
 The reason is that water, by itself, usually isn’t that damaging.
 It’s adding electricity that causes circuit boards to short out.

 2. Don’t put it in rice.
 Let it dry on the counter.